 Grieving the loss of your dog is never easy.
 Unfortunately, I have lost 5 dogs in my lifetime.
 I can remember each one like it was yesterday and each loss has been difficult, my dogs are my family.
-Everyone mourns their dog differently, but I think we can all agree that loosing a pet is an emotional roller coaster.
+Everyone mourns their dog differently, but I think we can all agree that losing a pet is an emotional roller coaster.
 If your pet has recently crossed the rainbow bridge, please accept my sincere condolences.
 My heart goes out to you.

 I hope you find the following article from our special guest, CPC Cares, helpful in your grieving process.
 “CPC provides a range of pet cremation services for bereaved pet owners with sensitivity and respect.”